For a quick guide to basic call number reading, view this short tutorial.

 Library users expect that information regarding their reading habits will be kept confidential.
 The University of Richmond libraries are bound by ethical standards, as well as the law of the Commonwealth of Virginia, not to reveal confidential library records to anyone without properly drawn court orders.

 For our staff, this means that we do not tell ANYONE (not even faculty or administrators) what another person has borrowed from the library or asked about at the reference desk.
 Student employees who intentionally share such information with unauthorized persons are subject to termination.

 If a patron wants to borrow an item that is currently checked out by someone else, the prospective borrower may place a hold or recall on the item, or may speak to Linda or Melanie about other options to get access to it.
-UNDER NO CIRCUMSTANCES SHOULD YOU REVEAL THE NAME OF THE CURRENT BORROWER, but it is okay to identify whether that person is a student or a faculty member, since these two groups have different borrowing privileges that determine when the item is returned to the library.
+UNDER NO CIRCUMSTANCES SHOULD YOU REVEAL THE NAME OF THE CURRENT BORROWER, but it is okay to say when the item is due.
 If someone pressures you to reveal information about an individual library patron, please refer the person to Linda or Melanie.

 Student employment from one semester to the next is never guaranteed.
 Continuation will be assessed on the following factors:

 The Music Library maintains both physical course reserves (books, scores, CDs, DVDs, etc) and online course reserves (streaming audio).
 E-reserves (online book chapters, journals articles, etc.) are processed at Boatwright.
 If professors have questions about any of this, refer them to Melanie or Linda.